browserengineering/book/book/layout.md

         )
 ```

-We do still want to clip out graphics commands that only occur
+We do still want to skip graphics commands that occur offscreen, and
-offscreen. `DrawRect` already contains a `y2` field we can use, so
+`DrawRect` already contains a `y2` field we can use, so let's add the
-let's add the same `DrawText`:
+same to `DrawText`:

 ``` {.python}
 def __init__(self, x1, y1, text, font):